avivmag/RPN-Unlimited-Precision-BCD-Calculator/README.md

 ### Running calculator

 1. open terminal and navigate to the program directory
+2. Do this step only if simulation rebuilt is needed: type `make` and press enter.
-2. type `./calc.bin` and press enter.
+3. type `./calc.bin` and press enter.
-3. enjoy :D.
+4. enjoy :D.

 ## Built With